-(1) Prior to training, fit testing, and use of respiratory protection, all employees must be medically evaluated and found qualified to wear the respirator selected for their use.

-(2) Each field office manager will identify his or her employees who will likely wear respirators and send the list to the AAIS-PM.
+- (1) Prior to training, fit testing, and use of respiratory protection, all employees must be medically evaluated and found qualified to wear the respirator selected for their use. - (2) Each manager will identify his or her employees who will likely wear respirators and send the list to the AAIS-PM. - (3) The AAIS-PM via a PLHCP will provide a medical questionnaire to all potential respirator users that will likely be administered online.

-- (3) The AAIS-PM via a PLHCP will provide a medical questionnaire to all potential respirator users that will likely be administered online. - (4) The online questions included on the questionnaire are compliant with the questions in the OSHA respiratory protection regulation. - (5) The office shall not fit test or issue a respirator to an employee that has not been medically evaluated and determined by a PLHCP to be capable of wearing the designated respirator(s). - (6) The PLHCP reviews each questionnaire.
-Followup consultations with a nurse or physician may be required to further determine if the employee is medically capable of wearing the respirator. - (7) The AAIS-PM will provide the PLHCP with the list of all of the authorized respirators to be used, models, hazards requiring respirator use, and any other pertinent factors. - (8) After evaluation, the PLHCP shall provide the employee and the AAIS-PM with a copy of the medical determination regarding the ability of the employee to wear a respirator. - (9) If the PLHCP cannot make a positive determination based on the medical questionnaire, he or she may require or recommend further medical examination to determine the employee's ability to wear a respirator. - (10) Medical evaluations shall be in effect for 3 years unless otherwise determined by the PLHCP. - (11) The AAIS-PM will collaborate with AAIS-PAs to track when employees are due for medical evaluations on the 3-year cycle.
-Examples of when additional medical evaluations could be provided include the following circumstances: - (a) The employee reports signs and/or symptoms to the supervisor related to his or her ability to use a respirator, such as shortness of breath, dizziness, chest pains, or wheezing, or when he or she has a medical change such as an asthma diagnosis or a heart attack. - (b) The medical provider or employee supervisor informs a program administrator that the employee needs to be reevaluated. - (c) Information from the program, including observations made during fit testing and program evaluation, indicates a need for reevaluation.

-(d) A change occurs in workplace conditions that may result in an increased physiological burden on the employee.

-- (e) The employee will start using a new respirator that was not included in his or her original respirator profile. - (12) All examinations and questionnaires will be included in the employee's occupational medical file via the FAA Occupational Medical Surveillance (OccMed) Program.
+(4) The online medical questionnaire is compliant with the questions in the OSHA respiratory protection regulation.

+- (5) The employee must not be fit tested or issued a respirator that has not been medically evaluated and determined by a PLHCP to be capable of wearing the designated respirator(s). - (6) The PLHCP will review each questionnaire.
+Follow-up consultations with a nurse or physician may be required to further determine if the employee is medically capable of wearing the respirator. - (7) The AAIS-PM will provide the PLHCP with the list of all of the authorized respirators to be used, models, hazards requiring respirator use, and any other pertinent factors. - (8) After evaluation, the PLHCP must provide the employee and the AAIS-PM with a copy of the medical determination regarding the ability of the employee to wear a respirator. - (9) If the PLHCP cannot make a positive determination based on the medical questionnaire, he or she may require or recommend further medical examination or have a follow up phone call to determine the employee's ability to wear a respirator. - (10) Medical evaluations vary per person based on the PLHCP's determination. - (11) The AAIS-PM will collaborate with Regional AIR OSH POCs to track when employees are due for medical evaluations.
+Examples of when additional medical evaluations could be provided include the following circumstances: - (a) The employee reports signs and/or symptoms to the supervisor related to his or her ability to use a respirator, such as shortness of breath, dizziness, chest pains, or wheelzing, or when he or she has a medical change such as an asthma diagnosis or a heart attack. - (b) The medical provider or employee supervisor informs a program administrator that the employee needs to be reevaluated. - (c) Information from the program, including observations made during fit testing and program evaluation, indicates a need for reevaluation. - (d) A change occurs in workplace conditions that may result in an increased physiological burden on the employee. - (e) The employee will start using a new respirator that was not included in his or her original respirator profile. - (12) All examinations and questionnaires will be included in the employee's occupational medical file via FAA Occupational Medical Surveillance (OccMed) Program.